 Trakt is a website that allows you to…well… track all the TV shows you’re keeping up with.
 As an additional feature, it also allows you to track movies you’ve watched and own.
 That is the essence of the website.
-In addition to the general tracking features, it also allows you to check what movies and shows are trending, and offers recommendations (based on your watched list) for movies and shows you might like.
+In addition to the general tracking features, it also allows you to check what movies and shows are trending.
+It also offers recommendations (based on your watched list) for movies and shows you might like.

 I didn’t always use Trakt.
 I used to use a site called EpisodeCalendar.
-While I do admit this site to be easier to use and learn, I would like to point out that there will be an incoming paywall at some point in time.
-At the time of this post, the site says that once the changes go live, you will be required to purchase a “premium subscription” if you would like to track more than 20 shows, which is what I do.
+While I do admit this site is easier to use and learn, there is a problem.
+There will be an incoming paywall at some point in time.
+At the time of this post, the site says that once the changes go live, you must purchase a “premium subscription” if you would like to track more than 20 shows, which is what I do.
 Even though the price is extremely reasonable (a mere $1 a month), I take issue with the principle of the implementation.

-I used to be a user before this policy came out (where premium was only supposed to offer you perks like custom lists) and was tracking close to 35 TV shows.
+I was a user before this policy came out.
+Premium offered you perks like custom lists only.
+At that time, I was tracking close to 35 TV shows.
 After this implementation, which will occur at an unknown time, if I choose to not upgrade to a premium, I lose tracking on 15 of those shows.
 I’d rather not support a site that reels you in by offering a free service, then threatens to screw you over if you do not pay.

 Trakt is crystal-clear about what you get for a subscription.
 They are more like “perks” and enhance the quality of the experience.
 These features include push notifications and access to test new beta functionality of the site.
 All really cool, but not necessary.
 So, without this premium, your experience of the site is not diminished.
 Nothing is hidden behind a paywall, and I am more willing to support it.